 - Chronological – this is the most common resume.
 Your work experience is listed with your most recent job first.
 This type of resume is perfect for displaying growth in your profession.
 Don’t use this type if your career path has been sluggish or if you have had a change in careers.
-Check out a chronological example here.

 - Functional – this is perfect for someone who is new to the workforce, changing careers or may have a spotty work history.
 It allows you to focus on your skills and experience rather than dates of your work history.
-Here is an example of a functional resume.

 - Combination – this is a mixture of the two.
 This is ideal if you are changing professions or if you have been working at the same place for a great deal of time and have had various duties.
 It also works well for new graduates seeking entry-level positions or people re-entering the workforce.
 These resumes highlight skills but still provide a good deal of detail about your work history.
-Have a look at an example.

 6. Don’t get too creative.